cloudmesh/technologies/chapters/tech/giraph.md

 I/O intensive, and it needs to reload data for every iteration.
-Apache Giraph leverages Map-Reduce framework along with BSP model of distributed computation that runs parallel algorithms to boost performance for processing the large graphs [www-ibmgiraph].
+Apache Giraph leverages Map-Reduce framework along with BSP model of distributed computation that runs parallel algorithms to boost performance for processing the large graphs [@www-ibmgiraph].

 Apache Giraph, essentially, is an iterative graph processing system.
 The typical Giraph job lifetime for processing graph information spans three